-- 6.6.1 It has been difficult to end funding to underperforming groups, especially where there have been historical or political interests. - 6.6.2 Organisations whether large or small should not receive grant funding if they are not capable of delivering the project or service for which the funding was awarded.
+- 6.6.1 It has been difficult to end funding to underperforming groups, especially where there have been historical or political interests. - 6.6.2 Organisations whether large or small should not receive grant funding if they are not capable of delivering it.
 It was noted that the responsibility lies with Derby City Council to carry out effective monitoring and evaluation, advise an organisation where it is under performing and provide an opportunity to meet new performance measures. - 6.6.3 Funding from other sources, such as the National Lottery, is time limited, however some organisations have become totally dependent on council grants and assume they will continue to receive it.
 If there is to be no new funding for grants to voluntary organisations some resilience has to be built up in the existing budget.
 There needs to be the recognition that funding is not forever and for organisations which are receiving grants to work with infrastructure organisations at an early stage to access alternative funding.
 Members also need to be aware that without some reallocation of funding, new groups and activities can not be funded.